Immune System Hormones

 Generally speaking, your immune system’s job is to fight off anything it deems “not you,” like viruses, bacteria, or other threats.
 This means pregnancy — accepting and protecting a “not you” baby — requires a huge readjustment for your immune system.
 Add to that a chaotic scrambling of every hormone your immune system relies on, and your body’s in for some serious changes during and after carrying a baby.

 This means that the immune system is actually less aggressive during pregnancy.
 While that might sound concerning, a woman’s body is actually designed for this shift!
 Remember that a woman’s immune system is naturally on the high side to begin with, so this downregulation is usually not a concern.
-In fact, this dialing down of the immune response could also explain why some women experience a relief from autoimmune symptoms during their pregnancy.
+In fact, this dialing down of the immune response could also explain why some women experience a relief from autoimmune symptoms15 during their pregnancy.

 Does Hormone Therapy Weaken the Immune System?

-Some research suggests that hormone replacement therapy (HRT) in postmenopausal women may actually boost your immune system.
+Some research16 suggests that hormone replacement therapy (HRT) in postmenopausal women may actually boost your immune system.
 As we age, our immune systems (among other things) tend to start drooping.
 The drastic drop in sex hormones accompanying menopause definitely plays a role.

-HRT is somewhat controversial medically because evidence is mixed, with some studies showing an improvement in atherosclerosis and cardiovascular disease, but other research suggesting no effect or the opposite effect.
+HRT is somewhat controversial medically because evidence is mixed17, with some studies showing an improvement in atherosclerosis and cardiovascular disease, but other research suggesting no effect or the opposite effect.
 (My opinion?
 Some of the larger studies didn’t use proper HRT protocols, and HRT isn’t for all women anyway — I’m in favor of it in some cases, but not for every single woman.)

 Other research suggests that HRT can help reverse some of the aging effects of menopause on the immune system.
-In this study, postmenopausal women using Estrogen-Progestin HRT saw more B-cells, more responsive T-cells, and higher TNF-alpha levels, all indicators of a stronger immune response.
+In this study18, postmenopausal women using Estrogen-Progestin HRT saw more B-cells, more responsive T-cells, and higher TNF-alpha levels, all indicators of a stronger immune response.

 That said, hormone replacement therapy is a serious choice that impacts way more than your immune system.
 If you’re considering HRT to offset the effects of menopause, talk with your doctor about side effects, synthetic vs. bio-identical hormones, and other treatment options.